7maylord/urlchop/server-app/readme.md

     npm run dev
     ```
 ## API Documentation
-The API is documented using OpenAPI.
-You can view the documentation at http://localhost:3000/api-docs after starting the server.
+The API is documented using Postman.
+You can view the documentation on Postman [here](https://www.postman.com/your-workspace/documentation/your-doc-id) or [http://localhost:3030/api-docs](http://localhost:3030/api-docs) after starting the server.

 # Available Scripts
 - npm start: Runs the compiled server.